Bill Ward (musician): Personal life

-Ward has two sons, Nigel and Aron, and one daughter, Emily.
+Ward has two sons and one daughter.

-According to his Black Sabbath bandmates Tony Iommi and Ozzy Osbourne, Ward has dramatically changed his lifestyle since Black Sabbath's 1970s and early 80s heyday.
+According to his Black Sabbath bandmates Tony Iommi and Ozzy Osbourne, Ward had dramatically changed his lifestyle since Black Sabbath's 1970s and early 80s heyday.
 Iommi says he stopped smoking, gave up alcohol, became a vegan, and does not use drugs of any kind.
-Osbourne says that Ward has been sober for approximately 30 years.
-However, more recently Osbourne has criticised Ward's health, describing him in 2013 as "incredibly overweight" and suggesting that he would have been unable to drum for Black Sabbath had he stayed in the band following their 2011 reunion, given his physical condition, although Ward himself has insisted his health has not affected his ability to play the drums.
+Osbourne says that Ward had been sober for approximately 30 years as of 2011.
+However, more recently Osbourne had criticised Ward's health, describing him in 2013 as "incredibly overweight" and suggesting that he would have been unable to drum for Black Sabbath had he stayed in the band following their 2011 reunion.
+Ward insisted that his health had not affected his ability to play the drums.

-Ward later admitted he underwent gastrointestinal surgery in 2013, and is still recovering.
-"Currently my health is not bad but it's certainly not good enough to play in any band, never mind Black Sabbath."
+Ward later admitted he underwent gastrointestinal surgery in 2013 and was still recovering: "Currently my health is not bad but it's certainly not good enough to play in any band, never mind Black Sabbath."
 By 2021, he admitted that he was no longer able to play his drum parts for Black Sabbath, but was open to recording another studio album with them.

-Ward stated in an interview he "lost a friend" in Osbourne after his statements about Ward's health in 2012, but maintained contact with Butler and Iommi.
-However, they appear to have reconciled since then, as Osbourne named Ward as one of the people that kept in touch with him during his health problems in 2019.
+Ward stated in an interview that he "lost a friend" in Osbourne after his statements about Ward's health in 2012, but maintained contact with Butler and Iommi.
+However, Osbourne later named Ward as one of the people that kept in touch with him during his health problems in 2019.

-In 2016, Ward expressed his distaste for religion saying that he grew up in a "heathen" family and did not believe in a "fire and brimstone god [...] bloody rubbish!"
+In a 2010 interview, Ward expressed his distaste for religion saying that he grew up in a "heathen" family and did not believe in a "fire and brimstone god [...] bloody rubbish!"
 He did however enjoy singing in Sunday church choirs growing up.

+One week before their farewell "Back to the Beginning" concert, Ward and the other original members of Black Sabbath were each made Freemen of the City of Birmingham.

 Influence

-Drumming website Totaldrumsets has listed Ward among "The 100 Most Influential Drummers Ever!" and has defined him "the mastermind behind the unholy birth of heavy metal drumming".
+Drumming website Totaldrumsets has listed Ward among "The 100 Most Influential Drummers Ever!" and defined him "the mastermind behind the unholy birth of heavy metal drumming".